 Because the bacteria that live in your digestive tract are working hard to get back to their pre-pregnancy state during the first few months after birth, this is the time to give your gut the support it needs to find its balance.
 After all, do you really want the bacteria associated with weight gain that proliferated during your third trimester sticking around any longer than they have to?

 Research indicates that even at one month postpartum, many moms’ microbiomes still resemble those of late pregnancy, which could be a contributing factor to baby blues and feeling down.
-Give your gut a boost with PRO-Moms, a probiotic formula designed to provide pregnant and lactating moms with the beneficial bacteria they need for physical and emotional balance.7 And here’s the bonus—taking an effective probiotic supplement also enriches your breast milk with friendly flora that will seed your baby’s microbiome for a lifetime of health.
+Give your gut a boost with PRO-Moms, a probiotic formula designed to provide pregnant and lactating moms with the beneficial bacteria they need for physical and emotional balance.7 And here’s the bonus—taking a high-quality probiotic supplement also enriches your breast milk with friendly flora that will seed your baby’s microbiome for a lifetime of health.

 Banish the Baby Blues With Self-Care